 At a deeper level this is also what we expect from asymptotic freedom

 Radial flow

-Flow in general plays a very important role in heavy ion collisions.
-Flow means that there are strong correlation between position and momentum in the source.
+- Flow in general plays a very important role in heavy-ion collisions. - We believe that flow in the partonic phase is imprinted on the final state hadrons at freeze out.